zhenglong1603/tp/docs/DeveloperGuide.md

 3. System checks for existing appointments to prevent overlaps.
 4. System records the appointment details.
 5. System confirms successful addition.
+   Use case ends.

 **Extensions**
 - 1a.
-Missing NRIC → System returns "Error: Patient NRIC is missing."
+Patient with NRIC not registered → System returns an invalid Patient error message, "Patient with NRIC <NRIC> not found"
+   * 1a1 Use case resumes at step 1.
 - 1b.
-Invalid NRIC format → System returns "Error: NRIC must be valid."
+Invalid NRIC format → System returns an invalid format error message.
+   * 1b1 Use case resumes at step 1.
-- 2a.
-Overlapping appointment detected → System returns "Error: Appointment overlaps with an existing one."
+- 1c.
+Overlapping appointment detected → System returns an error message, listing all the appointments that overlap as well.
+   * 1c1 Use case resumes at step 1.
-- 3a.
-Invalid date format → System returns "Error: Date must be in dd-MM-yyyy HH:mm format."
+- 1d.
+Invalid date format → System returns an invalid format error message.
+  * 1d1 Use case resumes at step 1.

 Use case ends.

 ---

 **Use case: Delete Appointment**
+**Preconditions**: Klinix is displaying a non-empty list of patients and the patient is displaying a non-empty list of appointments.

 **MSS**
-1. User requests to delete an appointment by ID.
+1. User requests to delete an appointment by Index.
-2. System validates the NRIC and appointment ID.
+2. System validates the NRIC and appointment Index.
 3. System checks if the appointment exists.
 4. If the appointment exists, the system deletes it.
 5. System confirms successful deletion.
+   Use case ends.

 **Extensions**
 - 1a.
-Missing NRIC → System returns "Error: Patient NRIC is missing."
+Patient with NRIC not registered → System returns an invalid Patient error message
+   * 1a1 Use case resumes at step 1.
 - 1b.
-Missing appointment ID → System returns "Error: Appointment ID is missing."
+Missing appointment Index → System returns an invalid format error message.
-- 2a.
-No matching appointment found → System returns "Error: Invalid appointment ID."
+   * 1b1 Use case resumes at step 1.
+---

+**Use case: Clear Appointment**
+**Preconditions**: Klinix is displaying a non-empty list of patients and the patient is displaying a non-empty list of appointments.

+**MSS**
+1. User requests to clear the list of appointments of a particular patient.
+2. System validates the NRIC.
+3. System checks if list of appointments exist.
+4. If any appointment exists, the system deletes it.
+5. System confirms successful deletion.
    Use case ends.

+**Extensions**
+- 1a.
+Patient with NRIC not registered → System returns an invalid Patient error message
+   * 1a1 Use case resumes at step 1.
 ---

 **Use Case: View Patient details**